History of Civitan in Canada

 Canadian Civitans first became involved with Special Olympics in 1979 at Brockport, New York, and at the ISSO Games at Baton Rouge, Louisiana, and were responsible for sending 67 Canadian athletes to the International Summer Olympic Games at the University of Notre Dame in South Bend, Indiana in 1987.
 A large delegation of dedicated volunteer Canadian Civitans accompanied the athletes to the games and helped in the running of games and presentations.

-The London Civitan Club introduced Civitan Help Identify Lost Dependant (C.H.I.L.D.) programmes to the Canadian District West Clubs in 1980.
-This programme has been a tremendous success with thousands of children being photographed and fingerprinted, thereby providing a permanent record should they go missing.
+The London Civitan Club introduced Civitan Help Identify Lost Dependant (C.H.I.L.D.) programs to the Canadian District West Clubs in 1980.
+This program has been a tremendous success with thousands of children being photographed and fingerprinted, thereby providing a permanent record should they go missing.

 At the Civitan International Convention held in Ottawa in July of 2003, William "Bill" Hiscott of the Mississauga Civitan Club was elected as International President-elect.
 This is only the second time in the history of the organization that a Canadian has been elected to this position.

-At the International Convention in Tallinn Estonia, July 2012, Bob Robinson became the third Canadian to be elected International President-Elect.
+At the International Convention in Tallinn Estonia, in July 2012, Robert A. "Bob" Robinson of the Perth Club became the third Canadian elected International President-Elect.

 The future of Civitan in Canada is only limited by the limits of our imagination.